-The COMPUSHIFT Sport transmission controller can be used to control the partially and fully electronically controlled A442 transmissions.
+The COMPUSHIFT Sport transmission controller can be used for partially and fully electronically controlled A442 transmissions.
 Other than the very first A442 transmission which is fully hydraulic, the second and third generation can be controlled to different extents with the COMPUSHIFT Sport.

 Based on throttle position, vehicle speed and transmission input and output speed sensors, the COMPUSHIFT Sport can be programmed to unlock and lock the TCC when appropriate.
 When accelerating heavily for instance, it can unlock the TCC to increase torque temporarily, and lock it up again when it makes sense to provide a direct drive from the engine.